trane-project/trane-music/courses/major_pentatonic_scale/lesson_D/exercise_5/back.md

-The note in degree number 5 of the D major pentatonic scale is B.
+The note in degree number 5 of the D Major Pentatonic scale is B.